serifpersia/esp32partitiontool/README.md

 The ESP32 Partition Tool is a utility designed to facilitate creating custom partition scheme in the Arduino IDE 1.8.X environment.
 This tool aims to simplify the process of creating custom partition schemes for ESP32 projects.

-## Build Requirements

-To build the plugin, you need JDK 8 installed.
-Note that anything newer will cause the Arduino IDE to crash since its only supporting java class files compiled with JDK 8 version of Java.

 ## Screenshots

 ![Screenshot 1](https://github.com/serifpersia/esp32partitiontool/assets/62844718/8724d57c-ebb5-404f-97f1-fe09134f53b5)